mholling/nswtopo/sources/tas/README.md

 * *Highland and treeless vegetation*: white
 * *Moorland, sedgeland, rushland and peatland*: white
 * *Native grassland*: white
-* *Other natural environments*: not represented
+* *Other natural environments*: white
-* *Saltmarsh and wetland*: not represented
+* *Saltmarsh and wetland*: white
-* *Agricultural, urban and exotic vegetation*: not represented
+* *Agricultural, urban and exotic vegetation*: white

 (The intent of this colouring is to merely distinguish between open and forested areas, not to indicate ease of travel!)

+Additional pine symbology is also included for plantation forests (FPL, FPU) and areas of pencil pine (RPF, RPP).

-Each layer is sub-classified by the vegetation community code, and it is possible to style individual communities.
-For example, to give a colour to all areas containing buttongrass:
+Each layer is sub-classified by the vegetation community code and group code, and it is possible to style individual communities.
+For example, to give a colour to all buttongrass communities:

-    tas.vegetation.moorland-sedgeland:
+    tas.tasveg.vegetation:
       [ MBE, MBP, MBR, MBS, MBU, MBW ]:
         fill: "#F6DFBA"

-Separate layers with pine symbology are also included for plantation forests and areas of pencil pine.
+Or, to colour all vegetation in the *Native grassland* group:

+    tas.tasveg.vegetation:
+      Native-grassland:
+        fill: "#F6DFBA"

 ## Aerial Imagery